rtk-rnjn/Parrot/cogs/music/README.md

 # `Lavalink.jar`

-Install the latest release of [lavalink](https://github.com/freyacodes/Lavalink/releases) from there official repository.
+Download the latest release of [lavalink](https://github.com/freyacodes/Lavalink/releases) from there official repository.

 ---